Six String Acoustic

 • Dsus4

-Another country infused track, this one taken from the latter end of the 20th century, this is an example of one of those three chord songs that is infused with the antithetical.
+Another country-infused track, this one taken from the latter end of the 20th century, is an example of one of those three-chord songs that are infused with the antithetical.
 It is a simple song, comprised, of course, of three simple, open chords, and yet dealing with a complex and profound topic.
-The song is a frequent favorite of gamblers, too, despite being so centred on gambling addiction, imbibed with sentiment that almost begs listeners not to fall into such philosophical quandaries as gambling.
+The song is a frequent favorite of gamblers, too, despite being so centered on gambling addiction, imbibed with a sentiment that almost begs listeners not to fall into such philosophical quandaries as gambling.

 • D